deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam waited for him to finish.
 Or even get started.
 In the end Gabe just shook his head and hugged his son again.

 "Alright, *Amigo*.
-If that's good enough for you…"
+If that's good enough for you..."

 * * *